 I would recommend having streamers, wet flies, nymphs, and dry flies in your box all ranging in color and hook size.
 When it comes to streamers and nymphs, you will want a range of weights to choose from too, so you can fish different depths.

 I recommend buying your flies online as this will reduce the budget and then going to your local fly shop to find some specialist flies that work in the areas you’ll be fishing in.
+Here is our instructions if you want to learn how to tie a double nymph rig.

 Picking Your Flies On The River